Manawatū Standard: The Tribune

 Published weekly and distributed for free to all homes in Palmerston North, Ashhurst and Linton, as well as rural subscribers to the Manawatū Standard.
 On 21 February 2018, Stuff Limited announced that it would be closing or selling off 28 community papers.
 On 24 April 2018 it was confirmed that The Tribune would close with the last publication being 30 May 2018.

 The Feilding Rangitikei Herald

 Published weekly on Thursday and delivered to every home in the Manawatū District Council area.
 In April 2016, the Feilding Herald, Rangitikei Mail and Central District Times combined to become the Feilding Rangitikei Herald.
 Finalist in the 2018 Voyager Media Awards for Community Paper of the Year, also being a finalist and winning the Canon Community Newspaper of the Year in 2017.

+In early July 2025, Stuff confirmed that it would close down the community newspaper by 31 July 2025.

 The Central Districts Farmer

 Delivered on the first Friday of every month to all homes on rural delivery in the eight regions of the central and lower North Island.
 On 15 May 2018, the Central Districts Farmer closure was announced with the last publication being 11 June 2018.